 A single skeleton weed plant can produce more than 27,000 seeds in one season.
-Seed viability can be about 80 per cent, however, seeds are relatively short lived in the field and do not survive more than six months.
+Seed viability can be about 80 per cent, however, seeds are relatively short-lived in the field and do not survive more than 6 months.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Skeleton weed and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of skeleton weed and also the optimum time for treatment.

 Impact on ecosystems and waterways